 3) 109 vs Gujarat Lions

 This remains an unforgettable match for RCB fans and lovers of the game in general.
 Asked to bat first on their home ground, Kohli and ABD put on a stunning partnership of 229 runs for the second wicket.
 While the South African was more dominant with an unbeaten 129 off 52, Kohli was brilliant as well in his 55-ball 109.
 His second century of the season against Gujarat helped his team win the match by a mammoth margin of 144 runs.

 4) 113 vs Kings XI Punjab

 This remains as, perhaps, the finest knock by Kohli in the shortest format.
 RCB faced KXIP in a must-win game for a spot in the playoffs but the match was reduced to 15 overs a side because of a two-hour rain delay.
 That, however, didn’t top Kohli from playing one of the most majestic knocks in the history of the tournament.
 Despite having seven stitches on his hand due to a split webbing, he registered his highest T20 score in just 50 balls with 12 fours and eight sixes.
 His effort helped RCB post 211/3 in 15 overs and win the match by 82 runs.

 Kohli's numbers in each IPL season

-Kohli added to his tally with his fifth century in the IPL last year.
+Kohli added to his tally with his fifth century in the IPL in 2019.
 In terms of the overall record for the most hundreds in tournament, he is second on the list behind Chris Gayle who has six tons to his name.
 Kohli took apart the KKR attack in IPL 2019 with a 58-ball 100.
 The innings helped RCB win by ten runs after a tense finish which saw Nitish Rana nearly take the hosts over the line.